manyamishra/my-first-blog/README.md

 # MY FIRST BLOG

-THIS REPOSITORY IS DEDICATED TO BLOG BUILDING
+THIS REPOSITORY IS DEDICATED TO BLOG BUILDING,

-YES RIGHT, NOW YOU HAVE YOUR OWN BLOG!
+YES RIGHT, NOW YOU'LL HAVE YOUR OWN BLOG!

 This blog is designed and developed with the help of https://tutorial.djangogirls.org/en/ using Python, HTML and CSS.